nxtgencat/11aug/README.md

-# Chatter — WhatsApp-style Chat App (React + Tailwind CSS)
+# Chatter: WhatsApp-style chat app (React + Tailwind CSS)

 A fully responsive, WhatsApp-style chat interface built with **React (Vite)** and **Tailwind CSS v4**.

-Authentication is mocked, all contacts and messages are dummy data — the focus of this project is **UI implementation, component structure, and responsive design**.
+Authentication is mocked and all contacts and messages are dummy data.
+The focus of this project is UI implementation, component structure, and responsive design.

 ---